jeevansurendran/boots/README.md

 Their details are stored using sqlite and encrypted.
 It also allows te users to add products to their cart, remove from their cart, place orders and make payments.

 ### How to run on localhost
-To run this on localhost clone the repo and run the following commands
+To run this on localhost clone the repo and run the following commands in the repo directory
 ```
 virtualenv env
 source env/bin/activate